1. Help Center

 4. Please make sure all the lines in the group have the same format and aggregation rule

 5. Now use the group menu to "Add subtotal" for this group.
 This step may not always make sense for the lines in the group.
-But it is a required step to create a hierarchy that can then be charted on the dashboard.
+However, it is a required step to create a hierarchy that can then be charted on the dashboard.

 6. That's it, you are done with this part.